-ISSUE: NEED TO ACCOMMODATE FUTURE RETAIL AND LOCAL EMPLOYMENT Priority 15 Provide appropriate commercial floorspace in the centre core Action 15a Provide for approximately 2,000sqm of supermarket floorspace by 2036, concentrated in the southern part of the Five Dock Centre, within the core proposed in Action 14a.
+ISSUE: NEED TO ACCOMMODATE FUTURE RETAIL AND LOCAL EMPLOYMENT Priority 15 Provide appropriate commercial floorspace in the centre core Action 15a Provide for approximately 2,000sqm of supermarket floorspace by 2036, concentrated in the southern part of

+15a Provide for approximately 2,000sqm of supermarket floorspace by 2036, concentrated in the southern part of the Five Dock Centre, within the core proposed in Action 14a.

 Projected growth in population and employment will drive the demand for additional retail floorspace in Five Dock by 2036.
 This includes approximately 2,000sqm of additional supermarket floorspace.
 The delivery of this should be within the core identified, given its proximity to the majority of the future population growth.
 This could be delivered as part of the Metro Station development.

 It is acknowledged that there is a relatively new Coles close to this potential future site, however the delivery of future retail floorspace is unlikely to significantly impact its trade, assuming that it's delivered with future residential development.

-Action 15b Require any major residential redevelopment within 200 metres of a future metro station AND within the current B4 zone to include two storeys of commercial floorspace above ground floor retail Under the scenario that Five Dock does get a Metro Station, it is important that the benefit of accessibility to this mass transit system is shared by a range of land uses.
+Action 15b Require any major residential redevelopment within 200 metres of a future metro station AND within the current B4 zone to include two storeys of commercial floorspace above ground floor retail

+Under the scenario that Five Dock does get a Metro Station, it is important that the benefit of accessibility to this mass transit system is shared by a range of land uses.
 While it is not anticipated that Five Dock will develop as a commercial centre under a Metro scenario, the delivery of a Metro is likely to generate some increase in demand for residential development.
-As part of this, any development within 200 metres of the to provide for future local office demand.
+As part of this, any development within 200 metres of the Metro station and in the B4 zoning should be required to provide one to two storeys of commercial floorspace to provide for future local office demand.

+Metro Station implications

+A Metro station at Five Dock is likely to increase residential densities around the station precinct, although it is understood that there is currently limited capacity under controls due to existing high density development for growth beyond that already projected and that the Parramatta Road corridor and other areas of identified intensification have capacity to meet LGA housing targets.
+Any future residential development in Five dock as a result of the Metro will have an impact on retail provision that would require future modelling.

+Regarding commercial roles for Five Dock, it is anticipated that the centre would be heavily focused on population-serving uses such as retail, rather than as a commercial centre.
+It is anticipated that some non-retail uses (such as doctors and accountants) may compete for ground floor premises, but it is not recommended that Burwood Road takes on a commercial function beyond that already proposed in these recommendations, given the strategic aspiration for the LGA to support Rhodes's commercial sustainability.
+Creating an additional commercial centre in the area will dilute the advantage Rhodes seeks to retain and build on.